 TRANSPLANT OF SARS-COV-2 POSITIVE RECIPIENTS

 LT following recovery from COVID-19 has been a challenge as the appropriate time interval is not well defined as yet.
 Several cases of recipients with previous or active SARS-CoV-2 infection have been reported[61-63].
 The decision to proceed to LT was made on a case-by-case basis taking into consideration the risk of death without immediate LT.
-The largest case series included 14 patients who received LT following symptomatic SARS-CoV-2 infection, 4 of which had detectable RNA at the time of LT[64].
+The largest case series included 14 patients who received LT following symptomatic SARS-CoV-2 infection, 4 of whom had detectable RNA at the time of LT[64].
 One recipient who was negative at the time of LT became positive 9 days post-LT.
 None of the patients developed SARS-CoV-2-related complications.
 In another case series, 4 patients received LT 2 weeks after SARS-CoV-2 positivity and 2 patients 4 weeks after a positive test[65].
 One recipient died secondary to sepsis.
 Despite the encouraging results, there have been two reports of portal vein thrombosis and hepatic artery thrombosis in SARS-CoV-2 positive recipients of LT[66,67].

 SARS-CoV-2 RNA negativity has been proposed as a prerequisite for proceeding safely with LT, and a time interval of 2-4 wk between resolution of symptoms and LT has been also proposed[14].
 However, prolonged SARS-CoV-2 RNA shedding can have an impact on decisions to proceed and delay life-saving LT.
 Therefore, the absence of severe COVID-19 symptoms, in particular respiratory complications, might be a more important parameter in decision-making than RNA negativity per se.
 More evidence is required to form more specific guidance in that direction.